AntCPLab/OpenCoral/README.md

    on available options.
  - To benchmark online-only protocols or Overdrive offline phases, add the following line at the top: `MY_CFLAGS = -DINSECURE`
  - `PREP_DIR` should point to a local, unversioned directory to store preprocessing data (the default is `Player-Data` in the current directory).
+ - `SSL_DIR` should point to a local, unversioned directory to store ssl keys (the default is `Player-Data` in the current directory).
  - For homomorphic encryption with GF(2^40), set `USE_NTL = 1`.

 2) Run `make` to compile all the software (use the flag `-j` for faster